Harnkal/Statistical-Inference-Course-Project/1 - simExercise/simExercise.md

-In this section, all the libraries used during the project are loaded.
+This section presents all the libraries used during the project.

 ```r